 NPC has been working diligently to fast-track the trail's development and not wait on the typical improvement project time frame.
 We have successfully shaved five years from the planning process through our fundraising and the Legislative Funding Request.
 We are grateful to Collier County and the City of Naples for contributing to the required $100,000 Local Match, demonstrating broad community support for the PCT.
 We will continue to raise funds to continue moving this project along much faster than the norm.

 We invite you donate today so we can all be walking, running and biking on the Paradise Coast Trail in our lifetime, and leave it for future generations to enjoy!

 Check out the great press the Paradise Coast Trail has been receiving:

-NPC would like to acknowledge all of our wonderful donors that are helping us to create, safe, bikeable, walkable communities in Collier County and supporting the efforts for us to fast track the 70+ mile Paradise Coast Trail!
+NPC would like to acknowledge all of our incredible donors who are helping us to create safe, bikeable, walkable communities in Collier County and supporting the efforts to fast track the 70+ mile Paradise Coast Trail!

 Watch the WINK News story from January 24, 2022, below.